On this page

 The Certificate in Global Health program is designed to assist traditional and non-traditional students with interests in global health.

 - The Graduate/Professional Certificate is available to graduate students as well as professional students in the health sciences.

-- The Capstone Certificate is offered to individuals with a minimum of a Bachelors degree who have worked or studied in a health-related field.
+- The Capstone Certificate is offered to individuals with a minimum of a Bachelors degree who have interest and/or experience in a global health-related field.